CommunityToolkit/WindowsCommunityToolkit/docs/animations/CompositionAnimations.md

 A collection of animations.

 The AnimationCollection exposes the properties:
-* **ContainsTranslationAnimation**: True if any of the animations in the collection target the `Visual.Translation` property.
+* **ContainsTranslationAnimation**: True if any of the animations in the collection target the **Visual.Translation** property.

 The AnimationCollection exposes the events:
-* **AnimationCollectionChanged**: Raised when an animation has been added, removed, or a value of an animation has changed.
+* **AnimationCollectionChanged**: Raised when an animation has been added, removed, or a value of an animation has changed

 ## Requirements